saveenr/usql-tutorial/transforming-rowsets/rowsets-must-lead-to-an-output.md

 # RowSets must lead to an output

 There's no syntax error here.
 However, compilation will fail.
 The reason is that all rowsets must eventually contribute to data being written to a file or table.

-And so the following script fail will to compile the `@smallrows` does not eventually result in an output to a file or table
+The following script fail will to compile the `@smallrows` does not eventually result in an output to a file or table

 ```
 @rows =